 It’s worth spending some time talking about Serafine and Melander’s portrayal of a transgender person.
 In many ways, Serafine is as much of a main character in this book as Lars—she receives quite a bit of the narrator’s time, and the novel itself is called Serafine in the original Danish.
 She is connected to Mogens beyond being the last person to see him alive.
 Indeed, Serafine’s story and relationship with the victim is a great example of the types of causal conundrums police face when solving crimes.
 Distrustful of cops, Serafine spends much of the story on the run, trying to survive while being pursued by a mysterious villain, and searching for the money and treatment she needs to feel more comfortable in her body.

 As a cis-man, I don’t want to claim any expertise on transgender issues.
 So I’ll just say that I find Melander’s portrayal of Serafine a sympathetic and sensitive one.
 When Melander first reveals Serafine is transgender, the characters start bandying about words like transsexual and transvestite—but they are quickly corrected.
 Lars, for all his other faults, accepts that Serafine is a woman and should be addressed using feminine pronouns—because even if she has the body of a man, that’s how she wants to be addressed, so why not?
 Melander attempts to convey Serafine’s distress over being unable to continue her hormone replacement therapy, of feeling trapped in a body that fights her at every corner.
+[Editor’s note, Aug 2020: Obviously this review was written long before I came out to myself.
+If I were to read this book now I would be looking at this from a very different perspective as a trans woman!]

 I only wish that the other characters were half as well-developed as Serafine.
 There are numerous supporting characters in The Scream of the Butterfly.
 Indeed, I like how Lars works constructively with his colleagues.
 Although there is friction between him and Ulrik and between him and Sanne, they remain professional.
 This is a nice change from crime thrillers that capitalize on manufactured drama.
 Unfortunately, these supporting characters are paper-thin to the point of being stock.
 As I mentioned above, one of the subplots of the book involve a leak in the department, and the lack of character development means we never get a sense of the motives behind the person who is ultimately responsible (and really, it’s hard for us to guess who might be responsible beforehand, because all the characters seem the same).